mdwiltfong/ecommerce-api-using-tdd/README.md

 npm install
 ```

-### Opening the App and Testing Suite
+### Setting up environment variables, Opening the App and Testing Suite

 Firstly to avoid having server and front end connection errors you will need add a .env file in the root folder of the React App.
-Your envoironment variable for the React App should take this format:
+Your environment variable for the React App should take this format:

 ```
 REACT_APP_ORIGIN=http://localhost:5000